Clive Stephen: World War I

 Stephen enlisted in the Royal Army Medical Corps in England and was posted to the 14th General Hospital, Wimereux, near Boulogne, in the north of France.
 Stephen publicly promoted the cause of the Red Cross.
 He was made an Army Captain in March 1915, and in mid-1916 was married in Chichester.
 His brother, Lieutenant K. T. Stephen was killed in France in May 1918.

 Post-war

 Stephen lived in Elmore and practised medicine in Central Victoria, and was Public Vaccinator for the Northern District during the Influenza Epidemic.
-There his wife, Dorothy Edna, bore a son in 1918.
+There his wife, Dorothy Edna, a painter and printmaker, bore a son Val Travers (who became a medical doctor) in 1918.
 He left the district in February 1919 to live in High St., Prahran and later at 537 Malvern Rd., Toorak.
 During WW2 Stephen served in the Citizen Military Forces.